healeycodes/healeycodes.com/posts/how-i-made-queuedle.md

 I tried to solve this problem by cycling through a small pallete of rainbow colors for the different word outlines to better distinguish one word outline from another.
 However, players kept asking me what the different colors mean, hah.

-One idea I had, was to highlight word outlines when a letter is tapped.
+One idea I had, was to highlight the words a letter belongs to when it's tapped.
 But I don't want to give up the simple controls of: just tap the arrows.
-For example, on desktop, if I show that letters are clickable, people will try and move them, etc.
+For example, on desktop, if I show that letters are clickable, people will try to move them, etc.

-My goal was for [Queuedle](https://queuedle.com) to be roughly as hard to pick for the first time as Wordle.
+My goal was for [Queuedle](https://queuedle.com) to be roughly as hard to pick up for the first time as Wordle.
 I think I got there.
 I thought about adding a tutorial animation ... but I always skip them.